zl2ex/meatloaf/README.md

 # meatloaf
-## Moodle E-learing Assessment Text Lookup Auto Filler
+## Moodle E-learning Assessment Text Lookup Auto Filler
-A Client side application to take the text from a learning resource and fill out questions on moodle automatically.
+A Client-side application to take the text from a learning resource and fill out questions on Moodle automatically.

 ### Currently supports
 * ### ETCO E-learning